jetify-com/opensource/typeid/typeid/spec/README.md

 The prefix must:

 - Contain at most 63 characters.
 - May be empty.
+- If not empty:
-If it's not empty, it must contain only lowercase alphabetic ASCII characters [a-z], or an underscore '\_'.
+  * Must contain only lowercase alphabetic ASCII characters `[a-z]`, or an underscore `_`.
-- If the prefix is not empty, it must start and end with an alphabetic character [a-z] (underscores are not allowed at the beginning or end of the string).
+  * Must start and end with an alphabetic character `[a-z]`.
+Underscores are not allowed at the beginning or end of the string.

 Valid prefixes match the following
 regex: `^([a-z][a-z_]*[a-z])?$`.

-The empty string is a valid prefix, it's there for very specific use cases in which applications need to encode a typeid but elide the type information.
-In general though, applications should use a prefix that is at least 3 characters long.
+The empty string is a valid prefix, it's there for use cases in which applications need to encode a typeid but elide the type information.
+In general though, applications SHOULD use a prefix that is at least 3 characters long.

 ### Separator